Shellfish-themed Art Competitions (Adult and Youth)

 CTSG funded projects typically range from $25,000 to $65,000 per year in a biennial request for proposals.
 Sea Grant support is awarded on a competitive basis, and is available to researchers and educators at all academic institutions, research laboratories, and nonprofit outreach/education facilities.
 While priority is given to institutions in Connecticut, CTSG will occasionally fund projects at non-Connecticut institutions if the project has relevance to Connecticut.
 Major research, education, and outreach grants are only considered as part of our biennial Omnibus, for which a request for proposals is typically issued in January of the year during which proposals will be considered.
 As a rule of thumb, proposals are solicited and considered during odd years (e.g., 2009, 2011), while funding for two-year projects begins in even years (e.g., 2012, 2014).
 There are also periodic opportunities for federally funded grants on topical themes, administered through our program.

-NOAA Sea Grant Coastal Storm Awareness Initiative
+Coastal Storm Awareness Program (CSAP)

-NOAA and The Sea Grant Programs of Connecticut, New York, and New Jersey has awarded $1.5 million in funds to help better prepare communities to respond to extreme weather events like SuperStorm Sandy.
+NOAA and The Sea Grant Programs of Connecticut, New York, and New Jersey have awarded $1.5 million in funds to help better prepare communities to respond to extreme weather events like SuperStorm Sandy.

-Sea Grant Arts Grant
+Sea Grant Arts Grant - OPEN

 The Connecticut Sea Grant Arts Funding Program awards up to $1000 to an artist through this competitive funding program.
 The winning submission will be selected on the basis of its aesthetic quality, relevance to coastal and marine environments and Connecticut Sea Grant themes, as well as its potential impact on non-traditional audiences.

-Deadline: April 14, 2014.
+Deadline: April 15, 2017.